 The rate of these injuries can indicate welfare problems in the flock during production or harvesting.
-Injuries include those due to other broilers (scratches, feather loss or wounding due to feather pecking and cannibalism) and those due to environmental conditions, such as skin lesions, and those due to human intervention, such as catching.
+Injuries include those due to other broilers (scratches, feather loss or wounding due to feather pecking and cannibalism) and those due to environmental conditions, such as skin lesions (e.g. contact dermatitis) and those due to human intervention, such as catching.
 The most prevalent injuries seen during catching are bruises, broken limbs, dislocated hips, and damaged wings.